SriniVishnu/DataEntryAnalysis/README.md

 3. Colony size should have integers rather than decimals.
 4. Significance of Red and yellow higlights  should be metioned in data dictionary.
 5. Beside every possible column, mention its units of measurement..
-7. Include an Yellow book map for Section B data.
+7. Include an Yellow book map for Station B data.
 8. Name the columns with more meaningful names or column meaning must be included in data dictionary.
 9. There is no need of seperate file for each year.
 There can just be two files.
 One for Cuni and one for Chippo.
 Table structure is given below.